tkellehe/boostc/README.md

 It really is just an abbreviation of _Boost_, by removing the vowels...

 ### Interface Namespaces
-The current interface is to prefix everything with `bst_`.
+The current interface is to prefix everything with `bstc_`.
 Also, the library provides an interface without this prefix.
 This may cause problems in your library if you have something with a similar name.
-To avoid this, you can define `BST_NAMESPACE_ONLY` and it will remove the other non-stdc interfaces without the `bst_`.
+To avoid this, you can define `BSTC_NAMESPACE_ONLY` and it will remove the other non-stdc interfaces without the `bstc_`.

 ### Compile Time Requirement
 Currently, the goal is to write all of the library as compile time insertions of the code.